Andrea Syrtash

-Andrea Syrtash is a New-York based dating and relationship writer, online broadcaster, and author.
+Andrea Syrtash is a New-York based dating and relationship writer, online broadcaster, author, and founder of Pregnantish, a media platform for people experiencing infertility.

 Author

 Syrtash contributed to a number of titles published by Hundreds of Heads Books and served as the Special Editor of How to Survive the Real World (2006) and How to Survive Your In-Laws.
 She is the author of He's Just Not Your Type (And That's a Good Thing) (Rodale Books, 2010) and Cheat On Your Husband (With Your Husband) (Rodale Books, 2011).
 She is the co-author of It's Okay to Sleep with Him on the First Date (Harlequin Non-Fiction, July 2013).